Hope Ambassadors Commitment

 Tools For SW Washington Region Hope Ambassadors

-Each school district below has it’s own Community Care Card and Fundraising page to help you launch your campaign.
+Each SW Washington school district below is participating and has it’s own Community Care Card and fundraising page to help you spread messages of hope.

-Click the button below to download the 2020-2021 signs of hope to use in your emails and social media posts about this year’s campaign.
+Click the button below to download Signs of Hope to use in your emails, print, and for social media.

 Out of Area